-|As the Director of Student Services, I am pleased to lead a team of knowledgeable, experienced, and well-trained professionals who truly support all students in becoming self-aware, self-regulated, strategic learners equipped to cope with challenges in all areas of life at MICDS and beyond.
-Each MICDS division is served by a counselor, a learning specialist, and a nurse who support the MICDS mission to prepare students to think critically, act responsibly, and live virtuously and compassionately.
-They recognize the academic lives, socio-emotional lives, and wellness of students are inextricably linked and work to create a culture recognizing the importance of both an appreciation for learning and the continued development of strong moral character and personal responsibility.
+At MICDS, we recognize that the social-emotional lives of our students are inextricably linked to their academic lives.
+Therefore, each division is served by a counselor, learning specialist, and nurse who support the MICDS mission to prepare students to think critically, act responsibly, and live virtuously and compassionately.
+They work to create a culture recognizing the importance of both an appreciation for learning and the continued development of strong moral character and personal responsibility.
 The learning specialists, counselors, and nurses work in close consultation with each other as well as with other faculty members, administration, and parents to help all students reach their true potential in intellectual character and responsibility.

 Current MICDS parents can refer to the Student Services Community Group on the portal for further information and resources available from all student services areas.